STV: Multiple-Seat Ranked-Choice Voting

 Count an Election

-To count an election, prepare a data file and upload it.
+To count an election, prepare an election file and upload it.

 then